AndrewBubnov/teletype/README.md

 - **Atlas MongoDB:** A cloud-hosted MongoDB service for scalable and secure database storage.

 - **Socket.io:** A library that enables real-time, bidirectional, and event-based communication.

+- **Zustand:** A small, fast, and scalable state management library for React.

 - **Material UI:** A React UI framework that provides a set of high-quality React components.